-In order to obtain a CDL you will be required to pass a skills test that includes a pre-trip vehicle inspection.
+In order to obtain a CDL you will be required to pass a pre-trip vehicle inspection test.
 You will be tested to see if you know whether your vehicle is safe to drive.
 You will be asked to do a pre-trip inspection of your vehicle and explain to the examiner what you would inspect and why.
 The following seven-step inspection method should be useful.